 What to do with FPV camera audio?

-Also Quadcopter Simulators really help beginners pick up the basic skills quickly, and reduces the cost of broken parts due to silly errors.
+FPV simulators can really help beginners pick up the basic skills quickly, they can dramatically reduce the cost of broken parts due to trying tricks that are beyond your capability and other silly errors.
 Here are a list of RC Multicopter simulators.

-Hopefully this article has helped clear up some of the basis of FPV flying.
-Do your research, ask questions, make sure you understand it before buying.
+Hopefully this article has helped your understanding of the basics of an FPV system and provide some useful tips for flying FPV.
+Do your research, ask questions and make sure you understand what it is that you are buying.